 What is Social Communication?

-Autism Spectrum Disorder (ASD) test
+Autism Spectrum Disorder (ASD) Test

-- Understanding the feelings of being different.
+- Navigating the experience of feeling different.

 - Setting healthy boundaries with friends and family.